 First published on Wednesday, July 28, 2021

-Last updated on Friday, June 7, 2024
+Last updated on Monday, December 16, 2024

-Communication is key.
-When done right, it improves morale, efficiency and working relationships.
+Communication is key—when done right.
+It improves morale, efficiency and working relationships.

 Communication covers everything from instructing work or changing policies, to employees requesting annual leave and even how they talk to one another.
 It also covers how you talk to customers, but for this guide we’ll be covering internal methods of communication in business.